Startup Proposal: Intelligent Traffic Signals

 time by reverting to the original signal timings and measuring the

-Safe: The alorithms and data would be run on a separate
+Safe: The alorithms would be run on a separate processor

-processor independant of the signal timing processor, with a
+independant of the signal timing processor, with a limited

-leave the lights running with the most recent pattern.
-(There is
+the lights running in the default pattern.
+(There is also the

-also the standard safety net called the Conflict Monitor
+standard safety net called the Conflict Monitor Unit that

-Unit that watches for inappropriate signal conditions and
+watches for inappropriate signal conditions and brings the system

-Extras: It could provide hooks to assist driverless cars.
-A
+Extras: Smart traffic signals could provide hooks to assist

-phone app could provide a pedestrian walk signal at any
+driverless cars.
+A phone app could provide a pedestrian walk

-intersection.
-Another phone app could charge the user for faster
+signal at any intersection.
+Another phone app could charge the

-access through traffic and provide revenue to the city.
+user for faster access through traffic and generate revenue for

 A municipality could purchase smart traffic signals over time on a